Industry Analysis & Industry Trends

 Industry Report - Industry Key Buyers Chapter

-IBISWorld estimates that in 2014, the top four players account for about 40.1% of available market share, giving this industry a medium level of concentration.
+The top four players in the Fast Food Restaurants industry are expected to account for 33.9% of available market share, giving this industry a low level of concentration.
 Given the diversity of food styles and operations, nearly 48.0% of establishments are small-business operators that have nine or fewer employees.
 An additional 55.0% of establishments have between 10 and 99 employees.